-Virginia Tech Police Department: Don't fall victim to a phone scam
+Virginia Tech Police Department: Don't fall victim to an email or phone scam

 From: Virginia Tech Police Department

-The university community is reminded to protect themselves against phone scams.
+The university community is reminded to protect themselves against email and phone scams.
 The Virginia Tech Police Department offers the following tips and reminders to stay safe:

 - No law enforcement, emergency services, or other government agency in the United States, including the IRS, will ever call you on the phone and threaten you with arrest if you do not immediately send them money or provide them with the number of a gift card.